Eruv Techumin

 Question

-According to what should the Shabbat boundary of 2000 cubits be measured?
-Is it based on the actual distance a person walks, or is it an aerial distance, or something else?
-And from where should I measure it: from the apartment I am in, or from the last house until I reach the place I need (like the synagogue)?
+According to what do we measure the 2000-amah Shabbos boundary?
+Is it based on the actual distance a person walks, or on the aerial (straight-line) distance, or something else?
+And from where do I measure it — from the apartment I am in, or from the last house of the city until I reach the place I need to go (such as the synagogue)?

 Answer

-One must be familiar with the area, as sometimes the houses are considered one city, and sometimes the houses are separate from the settlement and are not part of it for the purpose of measurement.
+One must be familiar with the layout of the area, since sometimes the houses are considered part of the same city, while in other cases they are regarded as separate from the city and therefore not included in the measurement.

 Comments